-Specialised Technical Committees (STCs) are thematic Committees and are answerable to the Executive Council.
-Each STC is composed of Member States’ ministers and senior officials responsible for sectors falling within their respective areas of competence.
-The STC on Education, Science and Technology works on elaborating, adopting and monitoring implementation of the African Continental Strategy for Education and the Continental Strategy for Technical and Vocational Education and Training; ensuring Member States provide education data to the African Observatory for Education and the African Observatory of Science, Technology and Innovation (AOSTI); establishing performance indicators for and receiving reports from relevant national, regional and continental agencies and institutions; monitoring implementation of the Science, Technology and Innovation Strategy for Africa (STISA 2024); engaging with Member States, international development partners and the African Diaspora to mobilise resources; overseeing the promotion, coordination and strengthening of programmes in response to the Sustainable Development Goals.
+The Specialized Technical Committee on Education, Science and Technology works on elaborating, adopting and monitoring the implementation of the African Continental Strategy for Education and the Continental Strategy for Technical and Vocational Education and Training; ensuring the Member States provide education data to the African Observatory for Education and the African Observatory of Science, Technology and Innovation (AOSTI); establishing performance indicators for and receiving reports from relevant national, regional and continental agencies and institutions; monitoring the implementation of the Science, Technology and Innovation Strategy for Africa (STISA 2024); engaging with the Member States, international development partners and the African Diaspora to mobilise resources; overseeing the promotion, coordination and strengthening of programmes in response to the Sustainable Development Goals.

 Towards a democracy of knowledge: Decolonizing African education systems and establishing pan-African knowledge platforms with support of the diaspora